cyrus-and/cyrus-and.github.io/advisories/_posts/2019-03-19-squirrelmail-1.4.22-stored-xss-in-received-emails.md

 ## Limitations

-The HTML visualization of messages in SquirrelMail is not enabled by default, users of the stable version need to enable it globally[^html_option] whereas in the development version it can also be toggled for single messages[^html_toggle].
+The HTML visualization of messages in SquirrelMail is not enabled by default, users of the stable version need to enable it globally[^html-option] whereas in the development version it can also be toggled for single messages[^html-toggle].
 Nowadays HTML emails are sadly widespread so it is reasonable to assume that most users are willing to properly display them.

-[^html_option]: Options -> Display Preferences -> Show HTML Version by Default; this vulnerability can also be used to set this option once triggered the first time.
+[^html-option]: Options -> Display Preferences -> Show HTML Version by Default; this vulnerability can also be used to set this option once triggered the first time.

-[^html_toggle]: Because the "View as HTML" plugin has been included in that version.
+[^html-toggle]: Because the "View as HTML" plugin has been included in that version.

 ## Proof of concept